-Dr. Sugarbaker is considered to be one of the world’s leading experts in the diagnosis and treatment of malignant pleural mesothelioma.
-The majority of Dr. Sugarbaker’s clinical and laboratory research has centered on the development of what has been termed a “tri-modal” therapeutic approach to the treatment of diffuse malignant pleural mesothelioma.
-This three-pronged method uses a combination of radical surgery, chemotherapy and radiation therapy to treat patients diagnosed with the disease.
+Dr. Sugarbaker has been one of the world’s leading experts in diagnosing mesothelioma and the treatment of malignant pleural mesothelioma.
+The majority of Dr. Sugarbaker’s clinical and laboratory research centered upon the development of what has been termed a “tri-modal” therapeutic approach; a three-pronged method using a combination of radical surgery, chemotherapy and radiation therapy to treat patients diagnosed with the disease.
 Specifically, Sugarbaker’s highly-regarded treatment for mesothelioma patients includes extrapleural pneumonectomy, pleurectomy, chemotherapy, and radiation.

 Dr. Sugarbaker’s research and experience, as well as his application of this tri-modal procedure, has led to significant improvements in survival rates among malignant pleural mesothelioma patients.

 In an effort to address the growing number of mesothelioma cases worldwide, Dr. Sugarbaker founded the International Mesothelioma Program at the Brigham, focused not only on treatment and research of the disease but also on the support of patients with malignant pleural mesothelioma as well as their families.
-The program - made up of a multi-disciplinary team of doctors from some of the Boston area’s best institutions - strives to develop new treatment strategies that will extend life expectancies for mesothelioma victims and brings together a wide array of researchers who can work in tandem to translate their findings into better patient care for those with the disease.
+The program, made up of a multi-disciplinary team of doctors from some of the Boston area’s best institutions, has worked to develop new treatment strategies that will extend life expectancy and better patient care for mesothelioma patients.
 The program also employs social workers, palliative care professionals, and spiritual counselors to offer emotional support to those afflicted with the disease in hopes of improving quality of life for victims of mesothelioma.
-In addition, by building a database of those with the disease, the International Pleural Mesothelioma Program hopes to establish satellite centers in selected hospitals where the incidence of the disease is high, creating a far-reaching network of professionals who can collaborate with each other to establish consistent protocols for treating this aggressive from of cancer.
+In addition, by building a database of those with the disease, the International Pleural Mesothelioma Program has sought to create a far-reaching network of professionals who can collaborate with each other to establish consistent protocols for treating this aggressive form of cancer.

-Now, as the leader of the new comprehensive lung disease center at Baylor College of Medicine, Dr. Sugarbaker is looking forward to the opportunity of utilizing both clinical and translational research to develop new and more effective treatments for mesothelioma with a goal of getting these innovative treatments to patients as soon as possible.
+As the leader of the comprehensive lung disease center at Baylor College of Medicine, Dr. Sugarbaker pushed continuously for clinical and translational research to develop new and more effective treatments for mesothelioma with a goal of getting these innovative treatments to patients as soon as possible.

-Prevention, early detection, and management of complications after 328 consecutive extrapleural pneumonectomies - J Thorac Cardiovasc Surg 2004;128:138-146
+Prevention, early detection, and management of complications after 328 consecutive extrapleural pneumonectomies.
+Journal of Thoracic and Cardiovascular Surgery.
+July 2004;128(1):138-146.

-Resection margins, extrapleural nodal status, and cell type determine postoperativ long-term survival in trimodality therapy of malignant pleural mesothelioma: results in 183 patients - J Thorac Cardiovasc Surg 1999;117:54-65
+Resection margins, extrapleural nodal status, and cell type determine postoperativ long-term survival in trimodality therapy of malignant pleural mesothelioma: results in 183 patients.
+Journal of Thoracic and Cardiovascular Surgery.
+January 1999;117(1):54-65.

-Extrapleural pneumonectomy in the setting of multimodality therapy for diffuse malignant pleural mesothelioma. - Semin Thorac Cardiovasc Surg.
-1997 Oct;9(4):373-82
+Extrapleural pneumonectomy in the setting of multimodality therapy for diffuse malignant pleural mesothelioma.
+Seminars in Thoracic and Cardiovascular Surgery.
+October 1997;9(4):373-82.